Environmental group sues U.S. EPA over monarch butterfly demise

 The lawsuit states that a key cause of the monarch demise is the application of glyphosate to farm fields, and the resulting destruction of the milkweed habitat that migrating monarchs rely on.

 Glyphosate is popular around the world because of its effectiveness in killing weeds that choke off gardens, yards and farm fields.
-Its use by farmers has risen over the last 20 years with the development of crops genetically engineered to tolerate being sprayed directly with Roundup.
+Its use by farmers has risen over the last 20 years with the development of corn, soybeans and other crops genetically engineered to tolerate being sprayed directly with Roundup.

 The suit seeks a court order forcing EPA to evaluate glyphosate's effects on monarchs and impose measures to mitigate harm to the butterflies.